Henry Morton Stanley: Life in the United States

-British Expedition to Abyssinia (1867 - 1868)
+British expedition to Abyssinia (1867–1868)

 Following the American Civil War, Stanley became a journalist in the days of frontier expansion in the American West.
 He then organised an expedition to the Ottoman Empire that ended catastrophically when he was imprisoned.
 He eventually talked his way out of jail and received restitution for damaged expedition equipment.

 In 1867, the emperor of Ethiopia, Tewodros II, held a British envoy and others hostage, and a force was sent to effect the release of the hostages.
 Stanley accompanied that force as a special correspondent of the New York Herald.
-Stanley's report on the Battle of Magdala in 1868 was the first to be published.
+His report on the Battle of Magdala in 1868 was the first to be published, as he had bribed a telegraph operator to send his story first, even before the official army report.
+After his message was sent, the cable broke; British government officials were greatly irritated to learn of the battle from an American newspaper.
 Subsequently, he was assigned to report on Spain's Glorious Revolution in 1868.
-In 1870, Stanley undertook several assignments for the Herald in the Middle East and the Black Sea region, visiting Egypt, Jerusalem, Constantinople, the Crimea, the Caucasus, Persia and India, during which time he apparently carved his name into the stones of the ancient palace at Persepolis in Persia.
+In 1870, Stanley undertook several assignments for the Herald in the Middle East and the Black Sea region, visiting Egypt, Jerusalem, Constantinople, the Crimea, the Caucasus, Persia and India, during which time he apparently carved his name into a stone of the ancient palace at Persepolis in Persia.